Software AG: Communities

 Software AG uses two main customer communities: the ARIS Community, for the user group around ARIS, and the TECHcommunity, for collaboration around Adabas & Natural.

-In August 2021 Software AG introduced its virtual platform Software AG Groups where developers and customers can connect, collaborate, learn and share ideas.
+In August 2021, Software AG introduced its virtual platform Software AG Groups.

-The Software AG University Relations Program organizes events and features free education packages that are self-explanatory, easy to use and made for remote learning.
+The Software AG University Relations Program organizes events and features free education packages made for remote learning.
 In an effort to build an academic user group, students gain free access to software, video tutorials and online training with the option to get certified upon completion.

-In 2022, Software AG partnered with the all electric ERA Championship as a title sponsor, bringing their technological expertise to the series, implementing solutions regarding data and utilizing the series as a platform for the company's ESG initiatives.
+In 2022, Software AG partnered with the all electric ERA Championship as a title sponsor, implementing solutions regarding data and utilizing the series as a platform for the company's ESG initiatives.